-- · the terms and timing of any collaborative, licensing, acquisition or other arrangements that we may establish; - the progress and cost of our clinical trials and other research and development activities; - · the costs and timing of obtaining regulatory approvals; - · the costs of filing, prosecuting, defending and enforcing any patent applications, claims, patents and other intellectual property rights;

-- the cost and timing of securing manufacturing capabilities for our clinical product candidates and commercial products, if any; and - the costs of lawsuits involving us or our product candidates.
+- · the terms and timing of any collaborative, licensing, acquisition or other arrangements that we may establish; - the progress and cost of our clinical trials and other research and development activities; - the costs and timing of obtaining regulatory approvals; - the costs of filing, prosecuting, defending and enforcing any patent applications, claims, patents and other intellectual property rights; - · the cost and timing of securing manufacturing capabilities for our clinical product candidates and commercial products, if any; and - the costs of lawsuits involving us or our product candidates.

-We believe that our existing cash, cash equivalents and marketable securities as of September 30, 2010 will be sufficient to fund our projected operating requirements through the second quarter of 2011, including prosecuting our current clinical trials, conducting research and discovery efforts towards additional product candidates, working capital and general corporate purposes.
-We expect that we will need to raise additional capital to complete clinical trials that we started in 2010 or to in-license or otherwise acquire and develop additional products or programs.
+We believe that our existing cash, cash equivalents and marketable securities as of March 31, 2011 will be sufficient to fund our projected operating requirements into the third quarter of 2012, including prosecuting our current clinical trials, conducting research and discovery efforts towards additional product candidates, working capital and general corporate purposes.
+We expect that we will need to raise additional capital to complete existing clinical trials, start new trials, or to in-license or otherwise acquire and develop additional products or programs.
 We expect to seek funds through arrangements with collaborators or others that may require us to relinquish rights to certain products candidates that we might otherwise seek to develop or commercialize independently.
 We cannot be certain that we will be able to enter into any such arrangements on reasonable terms, if at all.